xslittlegrass/CarND-Vehicle-Detection/README.md

 # Vehicle Detection Project

 This is a project for Udacity self-driving car Nanodegree program.
 The aim of this project is to detect the vehicles in a dash camera video.
 The implementation of the project is in the file vehicle_detection.ipynb.
+This implementation is able to achieve 21FPS without batching processing.
 The final video output is [here](https://www.youtube.com/watch?v=PncSIx8AHTs).

 In this README, each step in the pipeline will be explained in details.